Perspectives on American Dance

 “Unpredictable.
 Counterintuitive.
 Stunningly conceived.
 So you think you know dance history?
 These anthologies are full of revelations.”—Mindy Aloff, editor of Leaps in the Dark: Art and the World

 “This is a picture of American dance—and a picture of America through dance—as we have not conceived of it before, advancing the bold and capacious idea that movement can illuminate who Americans are and who they want to be.
 A startlingly original compilation that includes stops in the unlikeliest places, it makes the case that following the moving body into every byway of life reveals an America that has been hiding in plain sight.
-It will be impossible to think of this subject in the same way again.?”—Suzanne Carbonneau, George Mason University and scholar in residence, Jacob’s Pillow
+It will be impossible to think of this subject in the same way again.”—Suzanne Carbonneau, George Mason University and scholar-in-residence, Jacob’s Pillow

 Jennifer Atkins is associate professor of dance at Florida State University.
-Sally R. Sommer is professor of dance and director of the FSU in NYC program at Florida State University.
+Sally R. Sommer is professor of dance and director of the ARTS in NYC program at Florida State University.
 Tricia Henry Young is professor emerita of dance history and former director of the American Dance Studies program at Florida State University.